seng350/course/README.md

 ## Marking Overview
 The final mark is weighted as following:
-- 60% midterms,
+- 25% midterm,
 - 10% participation,
+- 10% quizzes
-- 30% substantial group project
+- 55% substantial group project

 ### Participation
 10%, based on class attendance, lab attendance, and activity in Github and Slack.
 Project participation marks are marked separately and over/under-weight your group's mark.

 ### Project
-One group project, 45% of the mark.
+One group project, 55% of the mark.
 Group project marks are scaled according to individual performance.
 This is assessed by instructor observation and peer evaluation.

 ### Midterms
-early Oct, 15% of final grade. late Oct/early Nov, 15% of final grade. late Nov, 15% of final grade.

-Missing a midterm reweights the other midterms accordingly.
-Midterms are cumulative but focus on the most recent material.
+Oct 31, 25% (tentative)

+You must pass both the midterm and project to pass the course.
+### Quizzes
+5 short inclass quizzes will be used to gauge understanding of the material.

 ### Final
 There is no final.